MikaMikaDE/edisonEvents/README.md

 ## Json keys

 Note that objects must be listed in chronological order.
+Don't worry about deleting old events.
+The site don't display them at all (as long as everything is listed chronologically).

 ### "Name"
 The content isn't especially important, but be consistent with other names.